irfannaqieb/viewer-tool/README.md

 # 360° Image Linker Tool

-A powerful tool for creating interactive 360° image tours by linking panoramic images together.
-Built with Nuxt.js and Photo Sphere Viewer.
+A tool for linking 360° images to generate in sequence viewing.

 ## Features